-Option 1 Evidence that 3 years of full-time secondary education (Grades 8-12) have been successfully completed in the program's language of instruction in a country where the language of instruction is one of the principal languages.
-This may include successful completion of a BC Adult Graduation program.
-Option 2 2 years of full-time post-secondary education have been completed in the program's language of instruction in a country where the language of instruction is one of the principal languages.
+Option 1 Evidence that 3 years of full-time secondary education (Grades 8-12), or 2 years if the Grades are 10, 11, or 12, have been successfully completed in the program's language of instruction in a country where the language of instruction is one of the principal languages.
+This may be demonstrated by providing a high school transcript, completion of a BC Adult Graduation program or providing international education credentials recognized through WES , ICES , or IQAS .
+Option 2 2 years of full-time post-secondary education have been completed in the program's language of instruction in a country where the language of instruction is one of the principal languages (includes international education credentials recognized through WES, ICES, and IQAS).
 Language development courses (i.e., ELL courses) cannot be included in this calculation.

-Option 3 • Where English is the program's language of instruction, evidence of achievement in recognized standardized language test/assessment at an overall level equivalent to IELTS 5.5 (academic) or higher. • All accepted language tests/assessments must be listed with a minimum score/level specified for each.
-'Or equivalent' will not be accepted. • Language tests must include assessments of reading, writing, listening, and speaking.
+Option 3 Where English is the program's language of instruction, evidence of achievement in a recognized standardized language test/assessment at an overall level equivalent to IELTS 5.5 (academic) or higher.
+All accepted language tests/assessments must be listed with a minimum score/level specified for each.
+'Or equivalent' will not be accepted.
+Language tests must include assessments of reading, writing, listening, and speaking.
 Institutions are not permitted to use in-house (self-developed) language assessments.
-Unless otherwise approved by the registrar, institutions are expected to utilize standardized language tests that are well established and broadly accepted across the sector (both public and private BC post- secondary institutions).
-See Section 3.
+Unless otherwise approved by the registrar, institutions are expected to utilize standardized language tests that are well established and broadly accepted across the sector (both public and private BC post-secondary institutions).
+See Section 4.
 Standardized English language test/assessments for more information.
-Option 4 Evidence of graduation from a language program with an established pathway/articulation agreement allowing direct entry (no further testing required) to a diploma or degree program at a public institution in Canada.
-Option 5 Evidence that a language standard defined and accepted by a third-party regulator or program funder has been met.
+Option 4 Evidence of graduation from language program with a minimum grade/level from a Languages Canada accredited institution with an established pathway/articulation agreement allowing direct entry (no further testing required) to a diploma or degree program at a public institution in Canada.
+The pathway/articulation agreement must be current at the date of enrolment.
+When considering pathway options, institutions are reminded that they must be ready to provide documentary evidence of a current pathway/articulation agreement between the partner institutions at any time (i.e., a copy of the agreement, or a dated screenshot referring to the partnership from a partner institution's website which is included in the student's record).
+For this reason, we strongly recommend that institutions only include a pathway agreement as part of their LPR that is established with their own institution.
+Documentation of the student's graduation from the pathway program must also be included in the student's record.
+Option 5 Evidence that a language standard defined and accepted by a third-party regulator has been met.
 This may include minimum language standards or testing options set by a third-party regulator (e.g., Health Colleges, Public Registries, Transport Canada, etc.).